 Smartphones come with outstanding cameras, so users have turned to making videos.
 Rather than leaving those high-quality videos as they are, why not use a video-editing app to cut unnecessary footage?

 The best video-editing apps for iOS and Android are better than the standard ones included with smartphones.
-They allow for voice and video editing, some have voice-over capabilities, and others have features like color balancing and customization options that put standard editing tools to shame.

 Adobe Premiere Rush